-Sleepy was born in Smackover, Arkansas in 1935, the youngest of 10 siblings and was raised on his family’s farm with kerosene lamps and a wood stove.
-They didn’t have electricity until he was 12.
-He learned to sing the Southern gospel style music in small country churches and constantly listened to the Grand Ole Opry and radio stations that broadcast rhythm and blues, bluegrass and country music.
-Sleepy sold his .22 hunting rifle to buy his first guitar and soon upgraded to a Sears & Roebuck model.
+Sleepy was born in Smackover, Arkansas in 1935 the youngest of ten siblings and was raised on his family’s farm with kerosene lamps and a wood stove.
+They didn’t have electricity until he was twelve years old.
+He learned to sing the Southern gospel style music in small country churches and constantly listened to the Grand Ole Opry and radio stations which broadcast rhythm and blues, bluegrass and country music.
+Sleepy sold his .22 gauge hunting rifle to buy his first guitar and soon upgraded to a Sears & Roebuck model.
 His first quality guitar was a Gibson.
-He dropped out of school in the 8th grade and moved to Beaumont, Texas where he worked as a bellhop and began performing publicly in many different venues.
+He dropped out of school in the eighth grade and moved to Beaumont, Texas where he worked as a bellhop and began performing publicly in many different venues.

 During this period Elvis recorded his first 45 rpm record, “That’s Alright Mama”, and he played often in the Houston area.
 Sleepy moved to Houston and began playing with a number of top quality musicians such as Elvis, Glen Campbell, Roy Orbison and George Jones.
 He often played in opening acts for Elvis concerts in 1954 and 1955 when Elvis performed in the Houston area.
 Sleepy later moved to Nashville, Tennessee and along with his band recorded for Columbia Records and Sun Records.
 The musical style he developed has been called “rockabilly’ which is a cross between rock and roll and hillbilly.
 Sleepy refers to the music as American roots music.

 He has written and recorded a few original songs, but mostly has recorded songs of other writers.
-He has a phenomenal memory and is said to know the lyrics of well over 1000 songs.
-Sleepy’s records have not made the top of the charts in the United States, but in Europe he has been well-received and at least 2 of his songs; “Good Rockin’ Boogie,” and “Hello Josephine” have been chart toppers.
+He has a phenomenal memory and is said to know the lyrics of well over one thousand songs.
+Sleepy’s records have not made the top of the charts in the United States, but in Europe he has been well-received and at least two of his songs; “Good Rockin’ Boogie,” and “Hello Josephine” have been chart toppers.

-At the time of his surgical procedure in El Dorado, Sleepy and his wife Linda had not moved back to Arkansas, but soon moved to Springdale, Arkansas where they now live.
-Despite being in his 60’s in age at the time, he continued travelling and performing in the United States and overseas in Europe.
+At the time of his surgical procedure in El Dorado Sleepy and his wife Linda had not moved back to Arkansas, but soon afterward moved to Springdale, Arkansas.
+Despite being in his sixties in age at the time he continued travelling and performing in the United States and overseas in Europe.
 He was drawing very large crowds overseas where his albums were also doing much better than in the states.

-When Cathy and I moved to Northwest Arkansas in 2000, I was not aware Sleepy and Linda were in Springdale, until one morning I saw his name on my appointment list at the Wound Care Clinic of Washington Regional Medical Center.
-Before I saw him, he had told our receptionist, “I am one of Dr. Moore’s former patients from El Dorado.”
-I was really thrilled to become reacquainted with Sleepy, and because he had a problem that required regular visits over several months to correct, we got to visit often.
+When Cathy and I moved to Northwest Arkansas in 2000, I was not aware Sleepy and Linda were in Springdale until one morning I saw his name on my appointment list at the Wound Care Clinic of Washington Regional Medical Center.
+Before I saw him he had told our receptionist, “I am one of Dr. Moore’s former patients from El Dorado.”
+I was really thrilled to become reacquainted with Sleepy, and because he had a problem which required regular visits over several months to correct we got to visit often.
 We talked about everything from faith to guitar playing to the difficult life of travel and playing concerts.
 I discovered Sleepy and Linda were deeply committed to the Lord Jesus and easily spoke about their faith.
-We prayed together during many of his clinic visits.
+We prayed together during most of his clinic visits.